-Aqua-4D gains EU Horizon 2020 funding for game-changing new innovation
+Aqua-4D gains EU Horizon 2020 funding for new large-crop innovation

 After a proven record of success with various crops over the last decade, Aqua-4D has been given initial Phase 1 funding by the European Union’s Horizon 2020 research and innovation program (under grant agreement No 815633) to explore the possibility of expanding their technology to treat large-scale cereal & grain crops.